tannerhoalst/video_mamba_ssm/UniDepth/README.md

 ## Results

 ### Metric Depth Estimation
-The performance reported is for UniDepthV1 model and the metrics is d1 (higher is better) on zero-shot evaluation.
+The performance reported is for UniDepthV2 models and the metrics is d1 (higher is better) on zero-shot evaluation.
 The common split between SUN-RGBD and NYUv2 is removed from SUN-RGBD validation set for evaluation.

 | Model | NYUv2 | SUN-RGBD | ETH3D | Diode (In) | IBims-1 | KITTI | Nuscenes | DDAD |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |